-Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base Sustainable Development From a planning perspective NPPF identifies sustainable development has having three Three objectives: • Economic objective • Social objective • Environmental objective At a high level, the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs.
+Key messages from review of relevant plans, policies and programmes Source of message or their updates (this is not an exhaustive list) Implications for the SA Framework Issues in North Warwickshire from the evidence base Sustainable Development From a planning perspective NPPF identifies sustainable development has having three Three objectives: • Economic objective • Social objective • Environmental objective At a high level, the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs.
 (Reflects resolution 42/187 of the United Nations General Assembly).
 42/187.
-Report of the World Commission on Environment and Development 2009 Review of the EU Sustainable Development Strategy (EU SDS, 2006) UK Sustainable Development Strategy - Securing the Future National Planning Policy Framework (NPPF) Planning Practice Guidance (PPG) NWBC Climate Change Action Plan (Draft July 2022) Sets out the requirement for sustainable development in planning.
+Report of the World Commission on Environment and Development 2009 Review of the EU Sustainable Development Strategy (EU SDS, 2006) UK Sustainable Development Strategy Securing the Future National Planning Policy Framework (NPPF) Planning Practice Guidance (PPG) NWBC Climate Change Action Plan (Draft July 2022) Draft Warwickshire Strategic Economic Plan (April 2024) Warwickshire Devolution Framework Agreement (2024) Draft North Warwickshire Economic Development Strategy (2023) Sets out the requirement for sustainable development in planning.
 Issues and Problems Need to reduce emissions Not enough electric charging points within the Borough Reliance on fossil fuels DELIVERING A SUFFICIENT SUPPLYOF NEW HOMES Housing Identification that not enough housing is being developed to meet housing needs.
 The NPPF requires that local planning authorities should significantly boost the supply of housing for market and affordable housing' are met.
 Fixing our broken housing market (Housing White Paper) 2017 NPPF PPG UK Climate Change Programme Self Build and Custom Build Act 2015 Requires objectives to ensure that it meets the housing requirements of the Borough and, where necessary and appropriate, neighbouring Boroughs and the housing stock is of a high quality and meets the requirements of all sectors of the community.
 Issues and Problems Understand the level of housing required in North Warwickshire and the interaction between different areas of the Borough To provide sufficient housing of a type and tenure to meet specific needs and to provide a choice and